-Success in this course depends on your regular attendance and participation in class and through completion of assignments on the course homepage.
+Success in this course depends on your regular attendance and participation in class.
 Attendance will be taken at the beginning of each class period and students will be dropped from the course due to excessive unexcused absences.
-A student may be dropped from this course after their second absence.
-Two tardies constitute one absence.
+A student may be dropped from this course after their third absence.
+Three tardies constitute one absence.
 Any student arriving more than fifteen minutes late for class or leaving early will be considered absent if prior approval has not been obtained by contacting me in my office by telephone at 903-823-3235 or email at stephen.gass@texarkanacollege.edu prior to the beginning of class.
 Approval will only be given in the case of unavoidable emergencies and you may be required to provide written proof.
-Failure to complete assignments for two weeks will result in being dropped from the course.